Text to speech in digital television: History

 In Japan, both Panasonic and Mitsubishi Electric, have been producing television and Blu-ray products since 2010.
 According to information compiled by the Japanese blindness organization, Lighthouse for the Blind, there are some 70-odd products from Mitsubishi and Panasonic with talking features.

-Around 2011 in Spain, a talking, Linux-based set-top box solution, using the free Festival text-to-speech engine, was distributed to blind and visually impaired people free of charge by the Ministry of Industry, Tourism and Trade.
-Unfortunately, this product is no longer available.
+Around 2011 in Spain a talking Linux-based set-top box solution, using the free Festival text-to-speech engine, was distributed to blind and visually impaired people free of charge by the Ministry of Industry, Tourism and Trade.
+However, this product is no longer available.

 In 2012, Panasonic launched its voice guidance solution on the UK market.
 Voice Guidance is a set of talking features for their 2012 Viera range (and beyond).
 Voice Guidance announces on-screen information on the most important menus and has support for reminders, recordings, and playback functions.
 It is available for Freesat and Freeview receivers.
 In creating its solution, Panasonic took into account advice from RNIB experts.

 Also in 2012, TVonics, a former UK digital video recorder maker, launched its talking PVR solution: a twin-tuner Freeview HD recorder based on the Ivona TTS engine which is widely lauded by disability groups for its high-quality voice.
 The TVonics solution was essentially a software addition for its existing platform and can be deployed as a software upgrade to customers of existing products.
 TVonics went into production in June 2012.
 The RNIB acquired the core DVR IP including the text-to-speech system.
 The TVonics brand was bought by Peterborough-based Pulse-Eight.